Weight filtrations on GKZ-systems

 \subsection{Non-proper maps}

 The moment one moves away from proper maps, direct images of intersection complexes need no more split into sums of such.
-For example, embedding $\CC^*$ into $\CC=\CC^*\sqcup \{pt\}$ leads to a push-forward $Rf_* \mco_{\mbc^*}$ that naturally contains $\calO_{\CC^1}$ but the cokernel $\calO_{pt}$ is not contained in the image.
-At this point one requires a ``weight'' filtration on $Rf_*\calO_{\CC^*}$ akin to the one that forms part of Delignes construction of mixed Hodge structures on the cohomology of complex varieties.
+For example, embedding $\CC^*$ into $\CC=\CC^*\sqcup \{pt\}$ leads to a push-forward $Rf_* \mco_{\mbc^*}$ that naturally contains $\calO_{\CC^1}$ but there is a nontrivial cokernel of the form $\calO_{pt}$.
+At this point one requires a ``weight'' filtration on $Rf_*\calO_{\CC^*}$ akin to the one that forms part of Deligne's construction of mixed Hodge structures on the cohomology of complex varieties.
 In the case $\CC^*\into \CC$, level 1 of the weight filtration on $Rf_*(\calO_{\CC^*})$ is $\calO_{\CC^1}$; level 2 is the entire image.

 The appropriate powerful hybrid of intersection complexes and Deligne's weights was constructed by M.~Saito in his theory of mixed Hodge modules, inspired by the theory of weights for $\ell$-adic sheaves \cite{SaitoMHM}.
 The weight filtration, together with a ``Hodge filtration'' that can be seen as avatar of the usual Hodge filtration on cohomology, form the main ingredients of an object in Saito's category of mixed Hodge modules.
 For maps between quasi-projective varieties he introduced a natural geometric filtration on $Rf_*\IC_X$.
 For proper maps between algebraic varieties, the weight filtration on $Rf_* \IC_X$ is pure and in particular there is a Decomposition Theorem: $Rf_*\IC_X$ splits into intersection complexes and the splitting occurs in the category of mixed Hodge modules.